SystemsApproach/aether-onramp/README.md

 This particular version uses `https://github.com/llpeterson/aether-apps` as its *source repo*.
-You should fork that repo and edit `deploy.yaml` to point to your copy.
+You should fork that repo and then edit your local `deploy.yaml` to point to the new repo you just forked.
 Then install Fleet on your Kubernetes cluster by typing

 ```
     make fleet-ready